QBDI/QBDI/docs/source/get_started-pyqbdi.rst

 QBDI will try to restore an uninstrumented execution.

 In our example, we need to include the method in the instrumented range.
-The method :func:`pyqbdi.VM.addInstrumentedModuleFromAddr` can be used to add a whole module (binary or library) in the range of instrumentation with a single address of this module.
+The method :func:`pyqbdi.VM.addInstrumentedModuleFromAddr` can be used to add a whole module (binary or library) in the instrumentation range with a single address of this module.

 .. code:: python